 The good news: institutional-grade custody solutions now exist across multiple categories.
 The complexity: each category presents distinct trade-offs between cost, regulatory status, operational capability, and asset coverage.
 Understanding these trade-offs is essential for informed platform selection.

-Four categories have emerged to serve institutional needs, each with different DNA and different strengths.
-The right choice depends on your organization's specific requirements—regulatory constraints, asset mix, operational sophistication, and cost sensitivity.
+Three categories have emerged to serve institutional needs, each with different DNA and different strengths.
+The right choice depends on your organization's specific requirements: regulatory constraints, asset mix, operational sophistication, and cost sensitivity.

 Crypto-Native Technology Platforms

-Fireblocks leads with $5+ trillion in processed transactions and 1,800+ institutional clients.
+Fireblocks leads with $14+ trillion in secured transactions (as of Jun 2026) across 150+ blockchains and 2,400+ institutional clients.
 MPC (multi-party computation) architecture eliminates single points of failure.
 Strengths: technology sophistication, DeFi integration, policy engine.
-Weakness: not a qualified custodian—requires sub-custody arrangement for regulatory compliance.
-Cost: 12-25 bps depending on volume.
+Weakness: the core technology platform still typically requires a sub-custody arrangement for fiduciary accounts, though Fireblocks Trust Company (NYDFS-chartered, launched 2024) now offers a qualified-custody path directly, expanded in 2026 to institutional staking (with Figment) and Canton Coin support.

 Qualified Custodians